 The diagnosis of Lyme disease is based on clinical presentation and history, supported by laboratory testing performed in an accredited laboratory.
 The interpretation of diagnostic test results can be difficult.

 Lyme disease (Lyme borreliosis) is a multisystem tick-borne zoonosis caused by spirochaetes of the Borrelia burgdorferi genospecies complex.
-Ticks with Borrelia burgdorferi infection are found in temperate forested areas of northern Asia and Europe and North America.
+Ticks with Borrelia burgdorferi infection are found in temperate forested areas of northern Asia, Europe and North America.

-Testing should be performed in NATA-accredited laboratories.
+Testing should be performed in NATA-accredited laboratories using validated methods.
 It is important to include relevant clinical history on the request form, particularly travel history, date of any known tick exposure, date of onset of illness and symptoms, and any antibiotic treatment.

 The recommended testing strategy follows European and US-CDC guidelines for two-step serological testing with a screening immunoassay and a confirmatory immunoblot for antigens from Borrelia burgdorferi sensu lato genospecies (including B. afzelii, B. garinii).

-Diagnosis should be made according to the patient's clinical presentation, their risk of exposure to infected ticks in an endemic area, and results from validated laboratory tests performed in a NATA-accredited laboratory.
+Diagnosis should be made according to the patient's clinical presentation, risk of exposure to infected ticks in an endemic area, and the results from laboratory tests performed in a NATA-accredited laboratory.
 When interpreting testing results, advice should be sought from a specialist in infectious diseases or clinical microbiology.

 The following points should also be considered when interpreting Lyme disease test results: